artreyrey/UnityEssentialsPractice/README.md

     = I think I'm gonna use my older plan game for tommoworow.
     = I'll try to also use different design, sound effects and other free assets = I need to color grade my game also
+    = Wish me luck for tommorow's tournament I wish we win